 But have you ever wondered how each part of the instrument makes up the sound you hear when somebody is playing it?
 The brilliance of the strings, the resonance of the wood, and the amplification of the body all contribute to what you perceive to be an “acoustic guitar sound.”

-That’s what you have to keep in mind when you point your microphone and start recording.
-Your microphone is going to pick up the certain characteristic of the area where you point, so getting the best soundscape possible into your microphone is your best bet for a great acoustic guitar recording.
+That’s what you must remember when you point your microphone and start recording.
+Your microphone is going to pick up the certain characteristics of the area where you point, so getting the best soundscape possible into your microphone is your best bet for a great acoustic guitar recording.